nicoeinsidler/pigor/README.md

 - error of fit
 - verbose mode on/off
 - getting PIGOR ready for shipment by creating a setup.py
-- exporting md file into html or pdf
+- better display of self.pcov

 ## How to Install